gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 `free`, every Vulkan object that we create needs to be explicitly destroyed when we no longer need it.
 In C++ it is possible to perform automatic resource management using [RAII](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) or smart pointers provided in the `<memory>` header.
-However, I've chosen to be explicit about allocation and deallocation of Vulkan objects in this tutorial.
-After all, Vulkan's niche is to be explicit about every operation to avoid mistakes, so it's good to be explicit about the lifetime of objects to learn how the API works.

-After following this tutorial, you could implement automatic resource management by writing C++ classes that acquire Vulkan objects in their constructor and release them in their destructor, or by providing a custom deleter to either `std::unique_ptr` or `std::shared_ptr`, depending on your ownership requirements.
-RAII is the recommended model for larger Vulkan programs, but for learning purposes it's always good to know what's going on behind the scenes.
+In an attempt to make Vulkan easier to work with, and demonstrate modern Vulkan programming.
+This tutorial will not only use RAII with smart pointers, it will endeavor to demonstrate the latest methods and extensions which should hopefully make Vulkan a joy to use.
+Just because we enjoy working with low level graphics APIs, we shouldn't make the bar too high to learn how to do so.
+Where appropriate, we will discuss concerns for resource management for freeing resources.
+However, for this tutorial, we'll demonstrate that we can get pretty far with a basic destructor to clean up after our work.

 Vulkan objects are either created directly with functions like `vkCreateXXX`, or allocated through another object with functions like `vkAllocateXXX`.
 After